 The Great Seal of California

 A stained glass version of the Great Seal of California can be found embedded in the ceiling near the entrances of the Senate and Assembly chambers.
 The seal’s design includes an image of the Roman goddess Minerva, symbolizing California’s direct rise to statehood.
-Near her is a grizzly bear and a cluster of grapes, representing the wildlife and agricultural wealth of California (however, the grapes do not appear in the stained glass version).
+Near her are a grizzly bear and a cluster of grapes, representing the wildlife and agricultural wealth of California (though the grapes do not appear in the stained glass version).
 In the background, a gold miner and sailing ships represent industry and commerce.

 The restoration rediscovered the State Capitol that was completed in 1874 beneath over 100 years of well-meaning and misguided “modernizations.”
 With their removal and the help of today’s technology, the building has been allowed to face the end of this century, and the beginning of the next, as it did the last — the home of California’s legislature.